samsonfrancis/spring_test/README.md

 Used to supply the values of the bean from property file i.e, if you want to set the values of the from a property file

+## Set Annotatations
+For example the @Required Annotation in the commit tells the spring the field is required which is checked before the excution of the main
+But if this is not set then the program throws NullPointerException